Russia, Iran ties with Taliban stoke Afghan anxiety

 -

-Russia, Iran ties with Taliban stoke Afghan anxietyBy AFPDecember 29, 2016Latest : World
+Russia, Iran ties with Taliban stoke Afghan anxietyDecember 30, 2016Print : World

-"(Russia´s) narrative goes something like this: that the Taliban are the ones fighting Daesh," top US commander in Afghanistan John Nicholson said recently, denouncing the "malign influence" of external powers.
+“Russia’s narrative goes something like this: that the Taliban are the ones fighting Islamic State,” top US commander in Afghanistan John Nicholson said recently, denouncing the “malign influence” of external powers.

 “Shifting to Iran, you have a similar situation.
 There have been linkages between the Iranians and the Taliban.”